BNasmith/PTForsyth/PTFWorkofChrist.md

 the acknowledgment by the guilty.
-That ac- knowledgment, that repentance, would then be outside the complete act, and would be at best but a sequel of it ; whereas we ought to give a real place in a complete work of Reconciliation to our repentance (which some extremists say is all that is required), or to Christ's moral action
+That ac- knowledgment, that repentance, would then be outside the complete act, and would be at best but a sequel of it; whereas we ought to give a real place in a complete work of Reconciliation to our repentance (which some extremists say is all that is required), or to Christ's moral action